UCSD-SEELab/iotsim-validation/exp-setup/metasense/README.md

 2. Enter Wi-Fi Network Reset Mode.
 Then use `particle setup` to guide you through setting up your account and your device

-### Compile and Flash
+### Compile, Flash and Serial Monitor

-**Important Note**: To compile and flash program to your Photon, you only need to setup your Particle account.
+**Important Note**: To compile and flash program to your Photon, you only need to setup your Particle account and make sure you have network connection.
 Setting up Photon and register it on network is not required.

 1. To compile a project in the current directory